-This kit is very good with fine details and good fitting, however there are some big issues and some small issues with the kit I will explain throughout this article, the instruction manual.
-Nowhere there are any colour indications whatsoever, some parts are wrongly labeled and the gluing positions of parts are poorly explained, making the kit a lot more difficult than it’s needs to be, and not in a good way.
+This kit is very good with fine details and good fitting, however there are some big issues and some small issues with the kit I will explain throughout this post.
+First, the instruction manual.
+There are no colour indications whatsoever, some parts are wrongly labelled and the gluing positions of parts are poorly explained, making the kit a lot more difficult than it’s needs to be, and not in a good way.
 The decals are made by cartograf and are, as expected of very high quality.
 They are thin, but strong and non opaque, and with Microsol they go nicely into the panel lines.

 Other than those issues this kit was fairly accurate and a blast to build, requiring little to no putty and sanding.

 The kit gives markings for 3 variants.
-The first two markings are solid blue, but the VB-3 has more variation with lighter blue and white sides and bottom.
+The first two markings are solid blue, but the VB-3 squadron has more variation with lighter blue and white sides and bottom.
 So my attention was drawn to this colour scene.
-I found a picture of the squadron, as seen below.
+I found a picture of the squadron in flight, as seen above.
 To bring a bit of variation from the given markings, I choose to build plane 112, the furthest visible plane in the picture, after 110, 107, 108 and 113.
 One rather odd thing to note here are the ID numbers on the leading edge of the wings.
 This is probably something the designers of the kit missed, as they’re not included in the instructions or decal sheet.
 Luckily VB-87 had their ID painted on the nacelle as well, in a similar size.
 They also lacked the information on the prop, but i could nick those from some old decals for a P-47 with the same Curtiss-electric propeller.
-One fear I had initially were the lack of warning decals, as the Americans were notorious for labeling everything. luckily the picture also shows a complete lack of warnings.
+One fear I had initially were the lack of warning label decals, as the Americans were notorious for labelling everything and at least some of the SB2C’s were plastered with them. luckily the picture also shows a complete lack of warning labels.